Flanigan and No. 22 Ole Miss host No. 5 Tennessee - WTOP News

 Knoxville, Tennessee; Saturday, 6 p.m.
 EST

-BOTTOM LINE: No. 22 Ole Miss visits the No. 5 Tennessee Volunteers after Allen Flanigan scored 20 points in Ole Miss’ 95-78 win against the Bryant Bulldogs.
+BOTTOM LINE: No. 22 Ole Miss faces the No. 5 Tennessee Volunteers after Allen Flanigan scored 20 points in Ole Miss’ 95-78 win against the Bryant Bulldogs.

-The Volunteers are 7-0 in home games.
-Tennessee scores 77.8 points while outscoring opponents by 13.5 points per game.
+The Volunteers have gone 7-0 in home games.
+Tennessee ranks sixth in the SEC in rebounding averaging 39.2 rebounds.
+Josiah-Jordan James leads the Volunteers with 7.0 boards.

 The Rebels are 2-0 on the road.
-Ole Miss scores 77.4 points while outscoring opponents by 9.6 points per game.
+Ole Miss is seventh in the SEC scoring 77.4 points per game and is shooting 46.4%.

-Tennessee averages 77.8 points, 10.0 more per game than the 67.8 Ole Miss allows.
-Ole Miss has shot at a 46.4% rate from the field this season, 9.2 percentage points above the 37.2% shooting opponents of Tennessee have averaged.
+Tennessee makes 43.5% of its shots from the field this season, which is 3.3 percentage points higher than Ole Miss has allowed to its opponents (40.2%).
+Ole Miss averages 7.7 made 3-pointers per game this season, 1.2 more made shots on average than the 6.5 per game Tennessee gives up.

-The Volunteers and Rebels meet Saturday for the first time in SEC play this season.
+The Volunteers and Rebels square off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Josiah-Jordan James is averaging 11.3 points and seven rebounds for the Volunteers.
-Dalton Knecht is averaging 14.4 points over the last 10 games for Tennessee.
+TOP PERFORMERS: Dalton Knecht is scoring 15.6 points per game with 4.2 rebounds and 1.6 assists for the Volunteers.
+Jonas Aidoo is averaging 11.5 points and 6.6 rebounds while shooting 51.1% over the last 10 games for Tennessee.

-Flanigan is averaging 16.7 points, 7.4 rebounds, 3.3 assists and 1.7 steals for the Rebels.
-Matthew Murrell is averaging 17.6 points over the last 10 games for Ole Miss.
+Matthew Murrell is shooting 39.7% from beyond the arc with 2.4 made 3-pointers per game for the Rebels, while averaging 17 points and 2.3 steals.
+Flanigan is averaging 16.5 points, 7.5 rebounds, four assists and 1.5 steals over the past 10 games for Ole Miss.

 LAST 10 GAMES: Volunteers: 7-3, averaging 77.0 points, 39.6 rebounds, 17.1 assists, 7.9 steals and 4.8 blocks per game while shooting 42.5% from the field.
 Their opponents have averaged 66.3 points per game.